Previous Page Next Page

 3415 Request for Central Registry Checks for Applicant Screening

-This is a request by a private entity, such as a social service or volunteer agency, for abuse or neglect information on individuals applying to be employees, volunteers, foster or adoptive parents, and so on.
+A request for a central registry check is a request by a private entity, such as a social service or volunteer agency, for abuse or neglect information on an individual applying to be an employee, volunteer, foster parent, or adoptive parent.
+When a reporter requests a central registry check, the intake specialist:

 3416 Request for an Interstate Compact on the Placement of Children (ICPC)